-The effective portion of changes in the fair value of flow hedges is recognized in other comprehensive portion is recognized immediately in profit or loss.
+The effective portion of changes in the fair value of derivatives that are designated and qualify as eash flow hedges is recognized in other comprehensive income.
+The gain or loss relating to the ineffective portion is recognized immediately in profit or loss.